mrlacey/dotnet-maui-workshop-xaml/README.md

 ## Contributing

-If you have suggestions for addititions or ideas for improvements, please open an issue so we can discuss it.
+If you have suggestions for additions or improvements, please open an issue so we can discuss them.

 If you find a typo, spelling mistake, or grammar error, please raise a PR to fix it.